-Maximum length for file names and directory names 127 characters File name characters allowed All ASCII characters except \star , ?, null, and / Path name component separator / Maximum number of files and directories that can be open simultaneously 16 Maximum directory depth For groov EPIC processors: The length of a path name is limited to approximately 254 characters.
+Maximum length for file names and directory names 127 characters File name characters allowed All ASCII characters except , ?, null, and $/$ Path name component separator / Maximum number of files and directories that can be open simultaneously 16 Maximum directory depth For groov EPIC processors: The length of a path name is limited to approximately 254 characters.
 Therefore, if you create short path names, the directory depth can be deeper.
 If you create long path names, the directory depth is shorter.
 For SNAP PAC controllers: Limited only by available memory Maximum number of files Limited only by available memory.
 Each file uses 516 bytes of overhead plus its number of bytes rounded up to the nearest multiple of 516 bytes.
 Maximum number of directories Limited only by available memory.
 Each directory uses 516 bytes.
-Maximum amount of memory available in the control engine's file system Approximately: 2 GB on groov EPIC processor^a 4 MB on a SNAP-PAC-S1 2 MB on a SNAP PAC R-series controller These values can vary slightly depending on the control engine firmware version.
+Maximum amount of memory available in the control engine's file system Approximately: 2 GB on groov EPIC processor^a 4 MB on a SNAP-PAC-S1 2 MB on a SNAP PAC R-series controller or SNAP Ultimate brain 1 MB on a SNAP-LCE controller These values can vary slightly depending on the control engine firmware version.